 News releases include media contacts.
 For other enquiries, refer to the listing of Communications Representatives across the country.
 Please note: Journalists can expect a timely response to email enquiries, but for urgent matters, please phone.

-Vital community services at risk unless COSTI gets serious about negotiating fair settlement, warns CUPE 2221
+Vital services to newcomers at risk unless COSTI Immigrant Services get serious about treating workers fairly, warns CUPE 2221-1 President

 Nov 19, 2013 08:58 AM Vital services for immigrants and new Canadians in the Greater Toronto Area (GTA) are unnecessarily being put at risk by COSTI Immigrant Services' refusal to treat Language Instruction to Newcomers to Canada (LINC) instructors fairly, the President of Local 2221-1 of the Canadian Union of Public Employees (CUPE 2221-1) warned today.

 CUPE leaders to join striking Bonfield municipal workers Saturday for solidarity picket at Bonfield landfill

 Nov 15, 2013 01:36 PM CUPE Ontario President Fred Hahn and Henri Giroux, President of the North Bay and District CUPE Council, will be joined by CUPE leaders from across Ontario for a solidarity picket at the Bonfield Municipal Landfill on Saturday, November 16, from 9:00 a.m. to 2:00 p.m.

 Municipal workers in Schreiber face strike or lockout deadline of December 4th after management continues to demand contract rollbacks